Altz133/cinema/README.md

 # Project Cinema

 Project cinema is a simple exercise intedened to increase my skills in Java web development.
 The main idea is to create a functional web application to manage cinema workflow.
-With support of Spring Boot framework app responsible for makign basic CRUD operations.
+With support of Spring Boot application is responsible for CRUD operations on database.
 Project is under active development.

-### The main features to implement:
+### The main features:

 * Adding/removing/editing user
 * Adding/removing/editing cinema repertoire
 * Adding/removing/editing new movies
 * Adding/removing/editing screenings
 * Purchasing tickets for a movie
-* Cinama Hall seat managament
+* Screening seat management
 * User session
 * Role based access control based on role hierarchy
+* Admin control panel

 # Technologies